f1nal3/Juniorgram/Docs/New models explained.md

-# Adding ORM-models system to existing DAO & Repository
+# Adding ORM-model system to existing DAO & Repository

 ## Intro

 Since ur project uses database, we needed to be able to manage storing data.
-At the time of implementation of new model's system, we were using DAO & Repository pattern.
+At the time of implementation of new model system, we were using DAO & Repository pattern.
 This stuff worked well and clearly, but at the same time something was left unimproved.
-'Something' was our models system, which wasn't the most convenient way, but the simplest one.
-All that forced us to use different casts and dealing with raw types inside business logic.
+'Something' was our model system, which wasn't convenient to use, but the simplest one.
+All that forced us to use different casts and dealing with raw return types inside business logic.
-Thereby, code became unpleasurable and unclear, therefore it's difficult to support it.
+Thereby, code became unpleasurable and unclear, therefore it's difficult to support it or understand, especially from day one.
 In addition, all this casts and raw types must not be in business logic, they must be hidden from user.
 I decided that it can be fixed by creating new model system.
-Thus, new model system is created.
+Thus, new model system appears.

+Documentation about how to use it you can find [there](https://github.com/f1nal3/Juniorgram/blob/dev/Docs/Swaping%20old%20models%20with%20new%20ones.md).

 ## Why new model system

-The problem of old system was that directly models were compile-time structures with defined fields.
+The problem of old system was that specific models were compile-time structures with defined fields.
 They represent fields(columns) from DB.
 That's the most obvious solution ever.
 Take a look of usage example (I've chosen the worst example);

 ```c++